thenbrent/paypal-digital-goods-php-examples/README.md

 	git clone --recursive git://github.com/thenbrent/paypal-digital-goods-php-examples.git

 Note the use of the `--recursive` flag.
-This is must be included to clone the submodule.
+This must be included to clone the library as it is included as a [Git submodule](http://book.git-scm.com/5_submodules.html).

-Then load `http://example.com/paypal-examples/index.php` in your browser & follow the links.
+Once cloned, visit `http://example.com/paypal-examples/index.php` in your browser & follow the links.

 # Your Own Credentials